-In addition, we may seek to terminate one or more of the newbuilding contracts that we entered into in 2014 due to market conditions, financing limitations or other reasons.
+In addition, we may seek to terminate the newbuilding contract for the construction of a kamsarmax drybulk vessel due to market conditions, financing limitations or other reasons.
 The outcome of contract termination negotiations may require us to forego deposits on construction and pay additional cancellation fees.
 In addition, where we have already arranged a future charter with respect to the terminated newbuilding contract, we would need to provide an acceptable substitute vessel to the charterer to avoid breaching our charter agreement if the charter agreement does not prevent substitution of the vessel or if a substitute vessel is unavailable from our fleet.